NETL-RIC/URC-Assessment-Method/paper.md

 # Figures

 ![High level overview of the tool workflow when carrying out the _Create Grid_ task.
-Domains created using the STA method [@sta2019] are rasterized using the provided Desired Width and Height values for each pixel; a projection override can optionally be provided, if the results are expected to be projected differently than the input layers.
-This task produces a series of index rasters suitable as inputs to the _Potential Enrichment (PE) Score Task_.
+Domains created using the STA method [@sta2019] are rasterized using the provided width and height values for each pixel.
+If desired a geospatial projection can be specified to be assigned to the results by providing a projection or European Petroleum Survey Group (EPSG) code as a "projection override".
+This task produces a series of index rasters suitable as inputs to the _Potential Enrichment (PE) Score Task_. \label{fig:cg_flow}](fig_create_grid.png)
-\label{fig:cg_flow}](fig_create_grid.png)

 ![High level overview of the tool workflow when carrying out the _Potential Enrichment (PE) Score_ task.
 Inputs for